jrasmusson/swiftui/Combine/GettingStarted/README.md

 ## What is Combine?

 [Combine](https://developer.apple.com/documentation/combine) is a unified Swift API framework for processing events over time.
-Events include:
+What kind of events?
+Mostly asynchronous one.
+Kind kind that fire continuously as our applications are running, making us want to update our UI.

 - Target/Action
 - Notification center